The Khalifa Al-Rashidun – Rightly Guided Caliphs of Islam

 - Key victories included the Battles of Yarmuk and Qadisiyyah

-- He introduced the Hijri calendar as the official dating system in 638 CE
+- He also introduced the Hijri calendar as the official dating system in 638 CE

 His Reign: 23–35 AH / 644–656 CE